Pouladzadeh/Online-chatroom/README.md

 ## Flack, a Chat Application

-This chatroom Flask like application allows users to sign up and create chat rooms.
+This chatroom slack-like application allows users to sign up and create chat rooms.

 How to use: